AEO/GEO Tools Analysis: 24 Platforms Compared Beyond Marketing Materials - Because You've Been Searching for Them

 Early-stage risk

-Y Combinator-backed with strong founder team and AI-generated recs.
+$2.2M seed funded, Y Combinator-backed with strong founder team (ex-Google Search PM) and AI-generated recommendations.
 Still early-stage but promising for growth teams focused on LLM surfacing and retrieval-layer shaping.

 Peec AI